Shark Rocket DuoClean Review

-Next came out Hard Surface Cleaning metric in terms of importance, taking credit for 30% of the final score.
+Next came our hard surface metric, taking credit for 30% of the final score.
 To test this, we spread out flour, oats, Cheerios, pet hair, and rice on a section of hard floor and then assessed how well each product did at cleaning up each type of debris.
-This metric is where the Rocket truly shined, earning a score of 9 out of 10 — the highest of the entire group, as shown in the chart below.
+This metric is where the Rocket DuoClean truly shines, earning a top-tier score.

-This model did an excellent job at collecting rice, only taking a single pass to collect the debris.
-We used the bare floor cleaning mode and it was by far the easiest of the entire group to pick up the rice with.
+This model did an excellent job at collecting rice, only taking a single pass to remove all the debris.
+We used the bare floor cleaning mode, and it was by far the easiest of the entire group to pick up the rice with.
 A solid performance was then carried over to our flour collection test, only taking two passes and even pulling flour out of the cracks between boards — no matter if the vacuum was run parallel or perpendicular to the crack direction.
 This is something many vacuums struggle with, but the DuoClean took it all in stride.

-As expected, the Rocket continued its stellar performance into our Cheerio collection test, once again leading the group.
-The Rocket did excellent in our oatmeal collection challenge.
-It only took a single pass, once again leading the group with its fantastic performance.
+As expected, the DuoClean continued its stellar performance into our Cheerio and oat collection tests.
+It only took a single pass to collect everything, once again leading the group with its fantastic performance.
 Pet hair was similarly no match for this vacuum.

 Ease of Use

-This metric consisted of evaluating each vacuum on the number of different cleaning modes available, whether you could turn the rotating brush off — if there is one, how well the vacuum could clean in close to the edge of a room or under furniture, how each vacuum handled, as well as the noise level produced.
-The Shark Rocket earned an 8 out of 10 for its performance, comparing quite favorably with the rest of the group, as shown in the following chart.
+This metric consisted of evaluating each vacuum on the number of different cleaning modes available, whether you could turn the rotating brush off (if there was one), how well the vacuum could clean in close to the edge of a room or under furniture, maneuverability, and noise level.

-The Rocket has both a low-power and high-power cleaning mode, as well as a bare floor mode where the rotating brush will spin at a slower speed.
-This is activated by a switch right on the handle.
-Moving on to our edging test, the Rocket did the best job of the group at cleaning in close to an edge, leaving a negligible amount of rice behind.
+The Rocket DuoClean has both a low-power and high-power cleaning mode, as well as a bare floor mode where the rotating brush will spin at a slower speed.
+A switch activates this right on the handle.
+For our edging test, the DuoClean was among the best of the group, leaving a negligible amount of rice behind.
 It would occasionally struggle with a few grains directly in front of it when cleaning a tight corner, but this was relatively infrequent.

 This product continued its excellent performance into our furniture test, reaching almost the entire way under our simulated sofa, close to 37".
-The extractor head never came off the ground throughout this test, unlike the Dyson models, with the handle being the only part of the vacuum that limited its reach.
+The extractor head never came off the ground throughout this test, unlike with other models, with the handle being the only part of the vacuum that limited its reach.

 This vacuum can hold two of its attachments on itself, with a bag provided for storing additional accessories.
-This model has a swivel head, allowing it to be very maneuverable and agile, though the device is a bit on the loud side, among the loudest of the bunch.
+It has a swivel head, allowing it to be very maneuverable and agile, though the device is a bit on the loud side, among the loudest of the bunch.

-Earning one of the top scores of the entire group, the Shark Rocket DuoClean thoroughly earns the title of Best Corded Stick Vacuum and its Editors' Choice award.
-This model has the cleaning power to rival some upright models and is the perfect choice for someone who only needs to clean up light to moderate messes and would prefer to not buy a traditional upright vacuum.
-The Rocket is a fantastic product, a jack-of-all-trades that can handle most messes that you throw at it, even the ones off the floor.
+Earning one of the better scores of our entire group, the Shark Rocket DuoClean is a great corded option to consider.
+It has the cleaning power to rival some upright models and is the perfect choice for someone who would prefer not to buy a traditional upright vacuum.
+This is a jack-of-all-trades that can handle most messes you throw at it.

 — David Wise and Austin Palmer